Procurement vs Purchasing: Differences and Similarities

 b.
 Both Require Research: Another similarity is that both require market research and supplier selection to identify potential suppliers who can provide what you need at a fair price.

 c.
 Both Have Risks: Procurement vs purchasing involves risks such as supplier default or poor-quality products/services.
-Considering all risks before moving forward with any purchase decision is essential.
+Considering all risks before moving forward with any purchase or procurement decision is essential.

 d.
 Similar Result: Even though the steps vary for each process, the result is still the same: purchasing a product for the team.